 We also enjoyed the freshness and quality of the ingredients on offer.
 Raw vegetables were crisp with no visible issues, and meat and fish all tasted fresh and had great texture.

 The only area we think Epicured didn’t always nail was with some of the textures.
 Through no fault of its own, this service is limited by the products available in the marketplace at this level of diet restriction, and the unavoidable issue of reheating.
 Certain textures that you would expect, where gluten could provide a lot of help with mouthfeel, are just really tough to get without it.
 While Epicured’s version served as a good substitute, it was clear that we were eating gluten-free food at some points, and reheating food certainly did not help this cause.

 Nutrition considerations are paramount to Epicured, and its meals are designed for folks with food sensitivity issues such as IBS, Crohn’s disease, colitis, celiac disease, and other sensitivities or conditions.
 Epicured has a menu composed with great care and attention to detail, overseen by licensed health professionals.
 Each meal is low FODMAP and includes allergen information and even Monash disclosures, indicating how many grams of certain ingredients that would impact FODMAP status are present.

 Epicured also provides vegan, vegetarian, and pescatarian choices as well as filters for seven major allergens (dairy, egg, fish, shellfish, tree nuts, peanuts, and soy).
-As far as nutritional needs, Epicured’s menu also includes items that are low in fat, saturated fat, cholesterol, sodium, protein, and even calories.
+As far as nutritional needs, Epicured’s menu also includes items that are low in fat, saturated fat, sodium, protein, and even calories.

 While there may not be a lot to choose from in all of these categories, we do appreciate that so much has been considered from this perspective and that health professionals seem to be so involved in the process of menu and recipe development.